Minting API

 - Prepare a metadata file with a filename equal to the `token_id`.
 Save this file in the following location corresponding to the `baseURI` of your collection: `../[baseURI]/[token_id]`

-is used to map a Minting API request to the system generated token_id
+is employed to map the Minting API request to the system-generated token_id

 via the Blockchain Data API.